Scholarships for international students in the UK

 These are scholarships that aren't restricted to students from a specific country.
 However, they're not for students from all countries, so make sure you read the small print, as well as the eligibility criteria we've summarised here.

-Plus, there are loads more scholarships that we haven't listed here.
-These are just some of the main ones and a good starting part for your research.
+Plus, there are loads more scholarships that we haven't listed.
+These are just some of the main ones and a good starting point for your research.

 Chevening Scholarships